 The best lap time a vehicle can achieve around a circuit determines how good it is and therefore its place within testing video lists.

-Each vehicle was taken around the same circuit multiple times, with the best lap time being recorded.
-For most vehicles this equates to around 10 laps per vehicle, but can often be more to ensure the absolute best lap time has been achieved with the vehicle.
+Each vehicle was upgraded with all relevant performance modifications and given a balanced starting point setup, then taken around the same circuit multiple times.
+The best lap time the vehicle achieved was then recorded.
+For most vehicles this equates to around 10 laps per vehicle, but can often be more to ensure the absolute best lap time has been acquired.
 There are some caveats to this kind of testing though which are worth explaining below.

-On the other hand, it is worth exploring the limitations of my testing.
-During this testing I take care to get rid of as many variables as possible to keep it as scientific and repeatable as possible.
-Therefore I do not go out of my way to kerb boost), brake boost, take radically different lines, mess around with setups, or do any other small tricks to improve lap time beyond maximising the machinery utilising racing lines.
+On the other hand, it's worth exploring the limitations of my testing.
+During this testing I take care to minimise as many variables as possible to keep it as scientific and repeatable as possible.
+Therefore I do not go out of my way to kerb boost, brake boost, take radically different lines, mess around with setups, or do any other small tricks to improve lap time beyond maximising the machinery utilising racing lines.
 I also test on the Expanded & Enhanced edition of the game where fps has no impact on performance.
 Because of all those reasons it is perfectly possible for my lap times to be beaten by the best drivers in the game.
-However those that can do that should known enough about the game to understand why they were able to do that, and should therefore be able to realise that it doesn't undermine my testing.
+However those that can do that should know enough about the game to understand why they were able to do that, and should therefore be able to realise that it doesn't undermine my testing.
 Accurate testing is all about reducing variables so that it is only the cars themselves that affect the lap time.
 Same driver, same methods, same track, different vehicles.
-Further justification for my methods and an explanation on how different testing methods can lead to different results are explained in the video linked at the top of the page, in addition to this video.

 So with that all being said, my vehicle testing should be taken as a guideline.
 The testing is very accurate for this track and similar tracks when cars are driven close to the maximum without any extra refinements.
 At the very least you should be able to use this testing to help narrow your field of view for your own personal testing.
 I would always recommend testing a variety of cars yourself and take into account what kind of tracks you're racing on, what is better for you and your skill level, and even your budget.
 My testing is meant to guide you, not tell you exactly what to use in every situation.